slipset/slipset.github.io/_posts/2021-09-11-all-your-base.md

 So, what does this give us?

-1. I know at a glance that a fn that only calls  `repo/query!` does not mutate data, nor does it send out emails or launch missiles, whereas a function which called `(foo-store/find-by-name! foo-store "a name")` could do whatever, I'd have to look into the definition of our `System` to understand the capabilities of the `foo-store` Component.
+1. I know at a glance that a fn that only calls `repo/query!` does not mutate data, nor does it send out emails or launch missiles, whereas a function which called `(foo-store/find-by-name! system "a name")` could do whatever, I'd have to read the source of `find-by-id` to figure out exactly what it does.
+In most cases it would do what you'd expect, in rare cases, it might launch missiles.
 2. By convention I know that any fn that only takes a `ctx` and some other _non scary_ parameters, only reads the database:
 ```clj
 (some-ns/do-whatever ctx arg1 arg2)